 First is the factor of your eschatological footing.
 Are you premillennial, postmillennial, or do you hold a preterism view.
 The premillennial view of Bible prophecy is the one this ministry adheres to.
-We believe in the physical and literal return of Jesus and then the beginning of His thousand year reign here on earth.
+We believe in the physical and literal return of Jesus and then the beginning of His thousand-year reign here on earth.
 Postmillennialism is a belief that Jesus will return at the end of the prophesied millennium.
-Preterism teaches that the sum of biblical end time prophecies took place in A.D.
-70. This is simply erroneous teaching because there has never been 1,000 years of peace in the world among many other inconsistencies with this belief.
-The bottom line is this: If you don’t believe in a literal return of Jesus followed by His 1,000 year reign, how can you make sense of anything else as it pertains to end time prophecy.
+Preterism teaches that the sum of biblical end-time prophecies took place in A.D.
+70. This is simply erroneous teaching because there have never been 1,000 years of peace in the world among many other inconsistencies with this belief.
+The bottom line is this: If you don’t believe in a literal return of Jesus followed by His 1,000-year reign, how can you make sense of anything else as it pertains to end-time prophecy.

 You cannot have a skewed view of Israel and the Jewish people in regard to their place in God’s plan and have sound doctrine when it comes to Bible prophecy.
 The false narrative that is replacement theology is spreading like gangrene through evangelical circles.
 Moreover, some very prominent nationally recognized pastors and speakers are adherents to replacement theology.
 In their teaching, the replacements often spiritualize what God most certainly meant as promises for Israel.
 In their teaching, the replacements will often assert that Israel is no longer God’s chosen covenant people because of Jewish unbelief or national sin.